SMK Campaigner Survey 2021: help us capture your extraordinary year

 Food poverty campaigns by the footballer Marcus Rashford and Unicef UK were criticised by some MPs and media outlets for calling on the Government to give more help to low-income families struggling to provide food for their children during the pandemic.
 The Government later u-turned on its refusal to provide free school meals over the holidays following strong public support.

-Covid-19 has exposed systemic problems, growing need, and may have made people ‘more aware that they need to fight for change to happen’.
+Covid-19 exposed systemic problems, growing need, and may have made people ‘more aware that they need to fight for change to happen’.
 More than half (54%) said that campaigning was now a greater priority for their organisation, and 48% said their organisation had increased its campaigning over the past three years.

-What is helping?
+What was helping?